The Wild Harmony Farm Managers

 Rachael works to manage Wild Harmony Farm with her husband Ben.
-She focuses a large amount of time on the vegetable garden, honey bees, and marketing, but can be found driving the tractor, setting up a fence, moving the pigs or doing chores.
+She focuses a large amount of time on marketing and sales, and can often be found in the vegetable garden.

 Food allergies are a big part of our family's life.
 Once you start paying close attention to how the food you eat makes you feel, there's a lot to learn.
-Tinitis, upset stomachs, and endless doctors appointments were something Ben dealt with a lot.
+Tinnitus, upset stomachs and endless doctor's appointments were something Ben dealt with a lot.
 He understands how frustrating it is to just try and feel good.

 Ben first became aware of the food choices in his life when he mysteriously became very sick a few years after college.
 Over the course of a year, Ben was diagnosed with an array of conditions and illnesses and prescribed a host of harsh medications.
 Discontent with these answers, Ben visited a naturopath and was shortly diagnosed with food allergies.
 Rather than continue with his current diet and be forced to take medication, Ben changed his lifestyle, which wasn't easy.
 Once he began scouring ingredient labels, he realized how highly processed most grocery store food is.
 In order to eat REAL food, Ben decided to learn how to grow his own.
 While working on farms all over the world, Ben continued to learn and began to educate others about the harsh and often disturbing realities of our mainstream food system.

 Store Manager, Wild Harmony Farm